opengate

 Regional Data Centers and Latency

 Neither AWS nor Azure operates a data center in Kazakhstan or Central Asia as of early 2026.
 Azure has announced a Kazakhstan region, which would be transformative for the local market but timelines remain uncertain.
-Currently, both platforms serve Central Asian clients from Middle Eastern and South Asian regions.
+Currently, both platforms serve Central Asian clients from their nearest regions: AWS from Bahrain (me-south-1) and Mumbai, Azure from UAE North (Dubai) and Central India — with Frankfurt and Stockholm as common fallbacks for European-routed traffic.
 Practical latency from Almaty ranges from 70-120ms depending on provider and routing.
-According to Gartner's Infrastructure as a Service forecast, the global IaaS market grew 30% year-over-year in 2024, with Central Asia identified as one of the fastest-growing subregions for cloud adoption.
-For most enterprise workloads — ERP, CRM, document management — this latency is acceptable.
-For latency-sensitive applications like real-time trading or industrial IoT, the absence of local infrastructure is a genuine constraint that may favor hybrid or on-premise architectures.
+According to Gartner, the worldwide IaaS market grew 22.5% in 2024, reaching $171.8 billion — and Central Asian enterprises are joining this expansion later than their counterparts in Western markets, which means infrastructure choices made now will shape competitive positioning for the next decade.

 KZ Data Residency Compliance